Naturally, hot water soothes your body and mind as aspen and pine trees surround you and Rocky Mountain peaks tower overhead.

 Once upon a time, Strawberry Park was a warm spot in a bend of the creek.
 It’s now more developed with options to camp or stay in cabins nearby.
 You won’t have as many choices in the temperatures of pools here.
 But, if you want a natural vibe and don’t mind the drive, Strawberry Park is worth a visit.

-Be prepared for a tough journey in winter when you’ll either have to take a shuttle or you’ll need a vehicle with 4-wheel drive.
+Be prepared for a tough journey in winter when you’ll either have to take a shuttle, or you’ll need a vehicle with 4-wheel drive.
 Parking is limited.
-And reservations are required during the pandemic.

 This area at the base of spectacular Collegiate Peaks including Mount Princeton, Yale and Harvard, is also home to the headwaters of the Arkansas River and towns including Salida and Buena Vista.
 (If you’re new to Colorado, be sure to pronounce it like a local: “BEW-na Vista,” not the Spanish “BWAY-na Vista.”)